Is quitting smoking giving you the blues?

 Quitting smoking might lead to some temporary anxiety, especially if you're already feeling a bit vulnerable.

-And if you already have a mental health problem you’re more likely to be a smoker, smoke more heavily than the general population and as a result more likely to suffer ill health as a result of this.
-Sometimes smokers who suffer from mental health problems feel that there's nothing they can do about smoking except continue but this isn’t true.
-With the right help and support many people quit and the benefits are enormous.
+Sometimes smokers who suffer from mental health problems feel that there's nothing they can do about smoking except continue, but this isn’t true.
+With the right help and support many people quit, and the benefits can be enormous.

-You will feel much healthier and better in yourself and you will have more energy.
-Sometimes after quitting you may be able to reduce some of the medications you are on under the supervision of your GP because tobacco smoke can affects how medications are absorbed by the body.
-But most importantly you will feel proud that you have conquered your addiction to nicotine and have taken the most important step possible to ensure you have a healthier, longer life.
+You will feel much healthier and better in yourself and you will have more energy, but most importantly you will feel proud that you have conquered your addiction to nicotine and have taken the most important step possible to ensure you have a healthier, longer life.

 Here are some things you should know about your mental health while you quit smoking: